You are here

 Literally.
 Our area is awash in artisan shops and studios.
 The Craft Connection opened more than thirty years ago, and is still going strong, with prime real estate on Baker Street and a thriving membership.
 The store itself features more than 150 artists and artisans.
 Downstairs, Gallery 378 is always hopping with more fine art and larger pieces.

 Another hot spot for artisans is Balfour, along Kootenay Lake between Kaslo and Nelson.
 There is no formal artisan collective in Balfour, but you'll immediately notice the "Blue A" road signs denoting artisan's studios along the route.
 The signs indicate that there is an atisan's studio within 3 kilometres of the highway.
 Kaslo, too, is chock full of artisans and crafts people.

 Shop Farmers Markets and Seasonal Craft Fairs

-You can shop for our local artisanal works at many of our local downtown shops (in both Nelson and Kaslo) as well as in the artisan's studios in Balfour.
-But many of our local crafts people sell their wares seasonally at both farmers markets as well as at the annual Christmas Craft Fairs that are held in late November in Nelson and Kaslo.
-Throughout the summer there is Artwalk in both Nelson and Kaslo as well as the Columbia Basin Culture Tour.
+You can shop for our local artisanal works at many of our local downtown shops (in both Nelson and Kaslo) as well as in artisan studios in Balfour.
+But many of our local crafts people sell their wares seasonally at both farmers markets and the annual Christmas Craft Fairs that are held in late November in Nelson and Kaslo.
+Throughout the summer there is the popular Artwalk event in both Nelson and Kaslo as well as the Columbia Basin Culture Tour.